-This three digit N11 system can save lives by making support services easier to recall and access.
+Experts, like famed Columbia University psychologist Madelyn Gould, say that this three digit N11 system can save lives by making support services easier to recall and faster access.
 In times of personal crisis, seconds make all the difference.
+Being able to talk with a counsellor in real time over the telephone has been shown to produce positive outcomes in preventing suicide at the time.
 We need lawmakers, telecom regulators and phone companies, and advocates to move this life-saving idea forward without delay.

 On Twitter show your support by using this hashtag: #Bring988toCanada.